rrwen/express-mongodb-rest/README.md

 ## Usage

-This package provides a flexible and customizable Representational State Transfer (REST) Application Programming Interface (API) for [mongodb](https://www.npmjs.com/package/mongodb) using [express](https://www.npmjs.com/package/express).
+This package provides a flexible, customizable, and low-dependency Representational State Transfer (REST) Application Programming Interface (API) for [mongodb](https://www.npmjs.com/package/mongodb) using [express](https://www.npmjs.com/package/express).

 It is recommended to use a `.env` file at the root of your project directory with the following contents: